Robert E. Adamson Jr.

-Robert Edward Adamson, Jr. (December 28, 1920 – July 30, 2004) was a decorated commander in the United States Navy that served during World War II, the Korean War, and the Vietnam War, and reached the rank of vice admiral.
+Robert Edward Adamson Jr. (December 28, 1920 – July 30, 2004) was a decorated commander in the United States Navy who served during World War II, the Korean War, and the Vietnam War, and reached the rank of vice admiral.

 Early life

 Adamson was born in Chicago, Illinois, son of Robert Edward Adamson Sr. and Helen Myra Adamson (née Flinn).
 He attended Newtown High School and Bayside High School before beginning his higher education at Columbia University.
 In 1940 Adamson received his appointment to the United States Naval Academy, Annapolis, Maryland.
 Adamson graduated with distinction with the Class of 1944, which graduated in June 1943, accelerated due to World War II.
 Adamson was immediately commissioned as an ensign in the United States Navy.

 World War II

 After being commissioned, ENS Adamson became a student at the Naval Air Station in Jacksonville, Florida.
 Following his schooling, ENS Adamson reported in September 1943 for duty aboard the USS San Diego (CL-53).
 The USS San Diego joined the USS Saratoga in support of the invasion of Munda, New Georgia, and of Bougainville.
 Then supported the Bombing of Rabaul in November 1943.
 Ens Adamson aboard the USS Diego then took part in Battle of Tarawa 20–23 November 1943.
 She then escorted the USS Lexington back to Pearl Harbor for repairs.
 On 6 January 1944 the USS San Diego became part of Task Force 58 under command of Rear Admiral Marc Mitscher.
 Adamson then took part in Operations Flintlock and the Battle of Tarawa.
 The San Diego had some improvements made on her radar in San Francisco and headed back into the fight joining in on raids against Wake and Marcus Islands, the invasion of Saipan, the Battle of the Philippine Sea, the invasion of Guam and Tinian, and the first raids against the Philippines.